typestack/class-transformer/README.md

 ### Working with generics

-Generics are not supported because TypeScript does not have good reflection abilities.
+Generics are not supported because TypeScript does not have good reflection abilities yet.
 Once TypeScript team provide us better runtime type reelection tools, generics will be implemented.
 There are some tweaks however you can use, that maybe can solve your problem.
 [Checkout this example.](https://github.com/pleerock/class-transformer/tree/master/sample/sample4-generics)